Adhisayakuppusamy/Syndicate1/README.md

 # Syndicate1
-This is a Internship and course providing Website
+This is a Internship and course providing Website using Html Css